 The VCS-325 exam validates your ability to administer Veritas Backup Exec 20.1 in production environments.
-This certification is designed for IT professionals and backup administrators who manage data protection infrastructure using Backup Exec.
-This page maps the exam syllabus, explains question formats, and guides you through efficient preparation so you can confidently demonstrate your administration skills and advance your Veritas NetBackup Certification credentials.
+This certification is designed for IT professionals and backup administrators who manage data protection infrastructure using Veritas solutions.
+This page provides a clear roadmap of exam topics, question formats, and actionable preparation strategies to help you pass with confidence and build real-world competency in Veritas NetBackup Certification.

 Use this topic map to guide your study for Veritas VCS-325 (Administration of Veritas Backup Exec 20.1) within the Veritas NetBackup Certification path.